howserss/Angular2-IIS-sample-app/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.

+This was tested in IIS7.5 and with ng serve using Chrome and IE11.

+## WEB SERVER STUFF
+(ng serve) http://localhost:4200/#/home/5 (the 5 is just a parameter of the route)

+(IIS) with a virtual called noteapp http://localhost/noteapp/#/home/5.
+The virtual which points to dist (generated with ng build) is named noteapp.
+You could call it anyhting you like (no dependency on name).

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.